NadeemNicoR/TeamProjects/reports/week07.md

 #### 2.2 What worked:

-- Estrablish the work chain for the development process
+- Establish the work chain for the development process
-- Communicate problems immediatelly in order to solve them faster
+- Communicate problems immediately in order to solve them faster
-- Have team sesions of development so that the development speed is increased
+- Have team sessions of development so that the development speed is increased
 - Parallel lines of work.

 #### 2.3 What we learned:

 - Develop special features in Android Studio
-- Use of terminal to a better file control of GitHub repocitory
+- Use of terminal to a better file control of GitHub repository
 - Establish activity transitions in Android Studio
 - Different associations un UML language
 - Relations between HTML and MarkDown languages